 5. When…Then

 “When you get your teeth brushed, then I’ll read the story.”
 “When your chores are finished, then you can watch TV.”
-“When,” which implies that 5_cartoon_henyou expect obedience, works better than “if,” which suggests that the children have a choice when you don’t mean to give them one.
+“When,” which implies that you expect obedience, works better than “if,” which suggests that the children have a choice when you don’t mean to give them one.
 Also, don’t ask, “Will you finish your chores so you can watch TV?”
 Kids don’t understand rhetorical questions.
 They may think they get to answer “NO.” Then there’s the Little Red Hen way that really worked with my kids.
 “While I bake the cookies, you do your chores and then you can have a cookie when they get out of the oven.”

 6. Age Appropriate Speak

 The younger your children, the shorter and simpler your directives should be.
-Consider your children’s level6_asian_girl of understanding.
+Consider your children’s level of understanding.
 For example, a common error moms make is asking a three-year-old, “Why did you do that?”
 Most adults can’t answer that question about their behavior.
 Try instead, “Let’s talk about what you did.”

 I remember saying to my toddler, “Stop that!
 You’re acting like a two-year-old!”